gh-workflows/actions-course/samples/snippets.md

     ${{ matrix.node-version }} -
     This expression uses the matrix context to get the current Node.js version in a matrix strategy.

-## Examples of the expressions and contexts function in github actions.
+## Examples of expressions and contexts funtion in gitGitHubhub actions.

 In this context example, the `github.event_name` expression accesses the `event_name` property of the github context, which contains the name of the event that triggered the workflow.
 The echo command then prints a message that includes this event name.